sonicdcer/MarioKart64Recomp/README.md

 * [Libraries Used and Projects Referenced](#libraries-used-and-projects-referenced)

 ## System Requirements
-A GPU supporting Direct3D 12.0 (Shader Model 6) or Vulkan 1.2 is required to run this project.
+A GPU supporting Direct3D 12.0 (Shader Model 6), Vulkan 1.2, or Metal Argument Buffers Tier 2 support is required to run this project.
 The oldest GPUs that should be supported for each vendor are:
 * GeForce GT 630
 * Radeon HD 7750 (the one from 2012, not to be confused with the RX 7000 series) and newer
 * Intel HD 510 (Skylake)
+* A Mac with Apple Silicon or an Intel 7th Gen CPU with MacOS 13.0+

-A CPU supporting the AVX instruction set is also required (Intel Core 2000 series or AMD Bulldozer and newer).
+On x86-64 PCs, a CPU supporting the AVX instruction set is also required (Intel Core 2000 series or AMD Bulldozer and newer).
+ARM64 builds will work on any ARM64 CPU.

 If you have issues with crashes on startup, make sure your graphics drivers are fully up to date.